John “Tony” Shanks

 Brush pick up routes run every other week from April 1st to October 31st.
 Brush should be piled butt end out and stacked as neatly as possible with NO TRASH, WIRE or other debris as the brush is fed into a grinder to make mulch that is made available to the city and Cass County residents at no charge.
 Brush should be placed either curbside or along the alley.
 If you hire a contractor to trim or take down a tree, it is the contractor’s responsibility to remove the debris.
 You may call the Street Department for brush pick up November 1st through March 31st.

 Leaves, grass and flower/garden debris should be placed in biodegradable bags and placed in the same location as your trash toter (curbside or along alley).
 The Street Department bag pick up routes are the same day as your trash collection.
-Biodegradable yard waste bags are available at McCord’s, Marsh, Martins, Arone Hardware, or Home Depot.
+Biodegradable yard waste bags are available at McCord’s, Martins, Walmart, or Home Depot.

 - Bags must be less than 50 pounds